c2is/Bigfoot/README.md

 You should craete a new admin user and delete the one loaded with the BigfootUserBundle fixtures if your application is accessible from the outside.

-You can comment the content of the app/Resources/config/security.yml file to disabled the authentication on the application.
+You can comment the content of the app/Resources/config/security.yml file to disable the authentication on the application.